nishantoo36/ExpressVPN/README.md

 4. <b> Localisation Testing </b>: To manage localisation testing create json file in "src/main/resources/Data" directory with the specific set of data need to check.
 Also create same language feature file for the respective feature

-5. To run this code need to just hit the command "Mvn test"
+5. To run this code need to just hit the command "mvn test"